KannonZenetism/zenetism-field-physics/zenetism/mpx/why-zero-is-not-one.md

 ### 3.2 Neogenian System
 * **Tree of Life**
 * **Tree of Death**
-* **Tree of Knowledge** as “synthesis”
+* **Tree of Knowledge** as "synthesis"
 * Uses Gnostic/Kabbalistic imagery
 * **No directional calculus**
 * **No centropy/entropy distinction**
 * **No dual-spectrum operators**

 ### 3.3 Forensic Conclusion
-The Neogenian dual-tree model is a **mythic overlay** of Zenetism’s lattice-defined Biospiral, constructed through Lattice Mathematics and governed by Field Physics operators.
+The Neogenian twofold-tree model is a **mythic overlay** of Zenetism's lattice-defined Biospiral, constructed through Lattice Mathematics and governed by Field Physics operators.

 ---